Positive Reinforcement Rattlesnake Avoidance

 This class is available for long distance learners.
 If this applies to you, you will need to provide your own snake scent (make sure you get the scent of the snake most prevalent in your area).
 Check with your local herpetological society to see if they can help you find the scent, then contact me to get registered for a virtual class.
 These may be private classes, or group classes depending on if there are multiple out of town participants.
 Cost remains at $150.

 The benefits of snake avoidance training without shock

 - Unlike the shock collar method, using positive reinforcement methods removes both fear and pain for your dog, neither of which are necessary to learn to stay away.

 - Positive reinforcement snake avoidance training is much more forgiving.
 If an aversion trainer shocks at the wrong time, it can take months, years and even a lifetime to undo such a mistake.
 If you make a mistake with positive reinforcement, the dog just gets an extra reward.
 No harm done.

-- It is easier to keep fresh in your dog’s mind because it does not require you to have a shock collar or own a rattlesnake.
+- It is easier to keep fresh in your dog’s mind because it does not require you to have a shock collar or own a live rattlesnake.
 You can teach your dog snake avoidance training dog year-round so they are always ready.

 - It teaches your dog what to do when they see, smell or hear a snake.
 They will know to back away and give the snake space.